Dityaren/Flutter-Calculator/README.md

 # Flutter Calculator

-This is a simple calculator app developed using Flutter and Dart programming language.
+This is a calculator app developed using Flutter and Dart programming language.
 The calculator supports basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Features